 How to keep the waste and time to a minimum will effect the pricing of the project.
 As will the tooling necessary to ensure any mistakes are kept to a minimum.

 Experience and planning has a large bearing on the project cost.
 At CNCxpress the well trained and experienced staff can evaluate the best method to get your desired result for the most cost efficient price possible.

 They know the capabilities of each machine to be able to work through the process effectivly.

-Size of the part.
+Size of the parts for CNC machining.

-Machine vs Manual work cost.
+CNC Machining vs Manual machine work cost.

 Different types of machines can perform tasks at different speeds and quality.

 Many people think the bigger and more axis on the machine the more efficient the process and the lower the cost.